 Considering a Georgia Januvia Lawsuit?
 Contact Us Today

 If you or a loved one have suffered from complications or injuries while taking Januvia, you may be entitled to file a Georgia Januvia lawsuit and seek compensation.
-At the Georgia Injury Attorney Group, we will do our best to answer your questions and help you to determine if you have a valid claim.
+At Attorney Group for Georgia, we will do our best to answer your questions and help you to determine if you have a valid claim.
 We will connect you with an experienced attorney who will handle your Georgia Januvia lawsuit in an effort to help you seek the compensation to which you may be entitled.
 The statute of limitations varies from state to state, so to help your chance of recovering damages, contact us today for more information.